 I’ve now done the sums and our total for June/July/August rainfall clocked in at 711.4 mm.
 A new PB in Olympic year!
 The average UK rainfall for the previous wettest UK summer in1912 was ‘just’ 384.4mm.
 Should I stake a claim for Rhydcymerau being the wettest part of Wales?
-And judging by our PV figures, 15% less solar energy for all our plants to use for growth …
+And judging by our PV figures, 15% less solar energy for all our plants to use for growth.

 But what does September hold in store?
-Well Monday was predicted to be dry and sunny, so rolling out of bed at 6.15 expecting to have a sunrise as I walked through the dew to let out the chickens and turkeys with some windfall apple treats, I was disappointed to see the valley filled with dense fog.
-But as often happens in the autumn, the sun started to burn through, and as I stood taking the photo below of this happening over the hills to the East of the terrace, I noticed the table and chairs.
+Monday was predicted to be dry and sunny, so rolling out of bed at 6.15 expecting to have a sunrise as I walked through the dew to let out the chickens and turkeys with some windfall apple treats, I was disappointed to see the valley filled with dense fog.
+But as often happens in the autumn, the sun started to burn through, and as I stood, taking the photo below of this happening over the hills to the East of the terrace, I noticed the table and chairs.

 I’m used to cobweb displays in the garden – I view them as a spin off (sorry), from our drive to make the garden as appealing to native insects as possible, and over recent years I’ve always managed a few nice photos.
-But this display was extraordinary……

-And as sometimes happens, one’s brain instantly conjures up a link to an image buried deep in it’s recesses, which you’d not consciously thought about for decades.
-In this case it was of family Sunday evenings back in the 1960’s I guess, when the Wormald brothers were ushered into the lounge to sit quietly (always a challenge) and soak up the culture of the latest BBC Dickens series, before Malcom Muggeridge “Asked The Question ‘WHY?’ “.
-And the specific image was of a dusty cobwebbed table and chairs of Miss Havisham’s wedding feast.
-Of course I’ve no idea how accurate my brain’s recollection of the scene was, or who the actress playing the jilted bride/spinster was.
+As sometimes happens, one’s brain instantly conjures up a link to an image buried deep in its recesses, which you’d not consciously thought about for decades.
+In this case it was of family Sunday evenings back in the 1960’s I guess, when the Wormald brothers were ushered into the lounge to sit quietly (always a challenge) and soak up the culture of the latest BBC Dickens series, before Malcom Muggeridge “Asked the Question ‘WHY?’ “.
+And the specific image was of the dusty cobwebbed table and chairs of Miss Havisham’s wedding feast.
+I’ve no idea how accurate my brain’s recollection of the scene was, or who the actress playing the jilted bride/spinster was.
 But my brain linked this recollection with the image before me instantly.